 ?

 Negotiation is the name of the game with severances.
 Just like negotiating salary during a job offer, severance packages can also be negotiated.
-Barros says this is where an employment lawyer also comes in handy, but many people hesitate to reach out to one because they think they’re only useful when planning to sue an employer.
+Delyanne says this is where an employment lawyer also comes in handy, but many people hesitate to reach out to one because they think they’re only useful when planning to sue an employer.
 “However, I coached many clients behind-the-scenes during severance negotiations or negotiated on their behalf if they preferred it,” she says.

-Barros advises employees to “consult with an employment attorney in their state before they engage in severance negotiations.
+Delyanne advises employees to “consult with an employment attorney in their state before they engage in severance negotiations.
 Most attorneys will offer a free consultation and may provide some guidance during that meeting.”

 Employees wanting to speak with an employment lawyer should check NELA’s referral directory online.